-Your warm up helps prevention injuries.
+Your warm up helps prevent injuries.
 Unfortunately, there are no real human studies that support this claim as no one in their right mind would want to intentionally tear a muscle, all in the name of science.
-But, several animal studies have supported the idea that you are less likely to injure yourself if you have spent time warming up.
+But several animal studies have supported the idea you are less likely to injure yourself if you have spent time warming up.

 Warming up raises your heart rate at a slow pace, which reduces the amount of stress on your heart.
 The increased blood flow to your muscles also increases the flexibility in your muscles and connective tissue, which greatly reduces the chance of a strain, a sprain or another type of injury.

 Whether you are a rugby player or just a regular Joe trying to lift weights, enhanced performance is always a good thing.
 Who doesn’t want to win the game or set a personal best on their dead-lift?

 A warm up at a low intensity opens up all your capillaries and increases blood flow to your muscles by over 70%.
 Additionally, as you move around, your muscle temperature increases, which encourages your red blood cells to release more oxygen in your body.